Dismantlability of weakly systolic complexes and applications: Characterizations of weakly systolic complexes

 \section{Characterizations of weakly systolic complexes}

 We continue with the characterizations of weakly systolic complexes and their underlying graphs; some of those characterizations have been presented also in \cite{Osajda}.
-We denote by $C_k$ an induced $k$-cycle and by $W_k$ an induced $k$-wheel, i.e., an induced $k$-cycle $x_1,\ldots,x_k$ plus a central vertex $c$ adjacent to all vertices of $C_k.$ $W_k$ can also be viewed as a 2-dimensional simplicial complex consisting of $k$ triangles $\sigma_1,\ldots,\sigma_k$ sharing a common vertex $c$ and such that $\sigma_i$ and $\sigma_j$ intersect in an edge $x_ic$ exactly when $|j-i|=1\; (\mr{mod}\; k).$ In other words, lk$(c,{\bold X})=C_k.$ By $\widehat{W}_k$ we denote a $k$-wheel $W_k$ plus a triangle $ax_ix_{i+1}$ for some $i<k$ (we suppose that $a\ne c$ and that $a$ is not adjacent to any other vertex of $W_k$).
-We continue with a condition which basically characterizes weakly bridged complexes among simply connected flag simplicial complexes:
+We denote by $C_k$ a $k$--cycle and by $W_k$ a $k$--wheel, i.e., a $k$--cycle $x_1,\ldots,x_k$ plus a central vertex $c$ adjacent to all vertices of $C_k.$ $W_k$ can also be viewed as a $2$--dimensional simplicial complex consisting of $k$ triangles $\sigma_1,\ldots,\sigma_k$ sharing a common vertex $c$ and such that $\sigma_i$ and $\sigma_j$ intersect in an edge $x_ic$ exactly when $|j-i|=1\; (\mr{mod}\; k).$ In other words, lk$(c,{\bold W_k})=C_k$, i.e.\ $W_k$ is a cone over $C_k$.
+By $\widehat{W}_k$ we denote a $k$--wheel $W_k$ plus a triangle $ax_ix_{i+1}$ for some $i<k$ (we suppose that $a\ne c$ and that $a$ is not adjacent to any other vertex of $W_k$).
+We continue with a condition which basically characterizes weakly systolic complexes among simply connected flag simplicial complexes:

-{\sf $\widehat{W}_5$-condition}: {\it for any $\widehat{W}_5,$ there exists a vertex $v\notin \widehat{W}_5$ such that $\widehat{W}_5$ is included in $\rm{lk}(v,{\bold X}),$ i.e., $v$ is adjacent in $G({\bold X})$ to all vertices of $\widehat{W}_5$} (see Fig.~\ref{5-wheel}).
+{\sf $\widehat{W}_5$--condition}: {\it for any $\widehat{W}_5,$ there exists a vertex $v\notin \widehat{W}_5$ such that $\widehat{W}_5$ is included in $\rm{lk}(v,{\bold X}),$ i.e., $v$ is adjacent in $G({\bold X})$ to all vertices of $\widehat{W}_5$} (see Fig.~\ref{5-wheel}).

-\begin{theorem}[Characterizations] For a flag simplicial complex $\bold X$ the following conditions are equivalent: \begin{itemize} \item[(i)] ${\bold X}$ is weakly systolic; \item[(ii)] $\bold X$ satisfies the the vertex condition (V) and the edge condition (E); \item[(iii)] $G({\bold X})$ is a weakly modular thin graph; \item[(iv)] $G({\bold X})$ is a weakly modular graph without induced $C_4$; \item[(v)] $G({\bold X})$ is a weakly modular graph with convex balls; \item[(vi)] $G({\bold X})$ is a graph with convex balls in which any $C_5$ is included in a 5-wheel $W_5$; \item[(vii)] $\bold X$ is simply connected, satisfies the $\widehat{W}_5$-condition, and does not contain induced $C_4.$ \end{itemize} \end{theorem}
+\begin{theorem}[Characterizations] For a flag simplicial complex $\bold X$ the following conditions are equivalent: \begin{itemize} \item[(i)] ${\bold X}$ is weakly systolic; \item[(ii)] $\bold X$ satisfies the vertex condition (V) and the edge condition (E); \item[(iii)] $G({\bold X})$ is a weakly modular thin graph; \item[(iv)] $G({\bold X})$ is a weakly modular graph without induced $C_4$; \item[(v)] $G({\bold X})$ is a weakly modular graph with convex balls; \item[(vi)] $G({\bold X})$ is a graph with convex balls in which any $C_5$ is included in a $5$--wheel $W_5$; \item[(vii)] $\bold X$ is simply connected, satisfies the $\widehat{W}_5$--condition, and does not contain induced $C_4.$ \end{itemize} \end{theorem}